 - 2. The decline in WTI crude in December '18 to as low as \$42.50 a barrel.
 This did not fall below the marginal cost of production for fracked crude in almost all areas of the U.S., but it made it less profitable and significantly lowered the incentive to drill ever more holes, effectively slowing the rate of growth in the industrial economy.
 Crude's rally (WTI was above \$65 in April) offered us reprieve, and suggested better demand from an economy that was stronger than the freight flows.
 Then, the decline to just above \$50 in early June suggested that the global economic demand for oil is more in line with freight flows, before rallying back above \$60 and agreeing with the equity market's outlook.
 Risk has gone away (at least for now). - 3.
-Consistent with disappointing housing starts (down -10.8% in February, down -8.4% in March, down -4.0% in May, and down -5.3% YTD) and lackluster auto sales (down as much -4.3% in April and -1.0% YTD), spot pricing in transportation has declined dramatically.
+Consistent with disappointing housing starts (down -3.7% YTD) and lackluster auto sales (down as much as -4.8% in April and -1.5% YTD), spot pricing in transportation has declined dramatically.
 Especially in trucking, spot pricing has reached levels below contract that will drive weakness in contract pricing and eliminate, or at least significantly reduce, all capital investment other than maintenance cap ex.
 This puts further downward pressure on growth in coming periods. - 4.
 Yes, but... - a.
-The 1Q '19 U.S. GDP was an increase of 3.1%, which seems much stronger than the Cass Shipments Index or underlying freight volumes and would suggest that our concerns about the economy might be too pessimistic. - b.
-"Too pessimistic" until we dissect what drove the 3.1%.
-Increases in inventory contributed 0.65 percentage points, while more exports (0.45) and fewer imports (0.58) contributed 1.03 percentage points.
-Not including these adjustments (which we view as antiquated parts of the calculation that may have been appropriate 80 years ago when our method of calculating GDP was developed, but are no longer relevant in our modern economy), GDP increased by a mere 1.5%.
+The 1Q '19 U.S. GDP was an increase of 3.1% and 2Q '19 U.S. GDP was an increase of 2.1%, both of which seem much stronger than the Cass Shipments Index or underlying freight volumes, and would suggest that our concerns about the economy might be too pessimistic. - b.
+"Too pessimistic" until we dissect what drove the increases: - 1Q rate of 3.1% Increases in inventory contributed 0.53 percentage points, while more exports (0.49) and fewer imports (0.23) contributed 0.72 percentage points.
+Not including these adjustments (which we view as antiquated parts of the calculation that may have been appropriate 80 years ago when our method of calculating GDP was developed, but are no longer relevant in our modern economy), GDP increased by 1.8%. - ii.
+2Q rate of 2.1% Government consumption expenditures drove 0.85 percentage points of the increase (the largest contribution from this line item since Q1 and Q2 '09 when the government was frantically doing everything it could to stabilize markets and stimulate the economy, and government consumption expenditures contributed 0.92 and